Utah-CS3550-Fall-2023/assignments/study-guide.md

 actions, users, and groups.

 You should be able to use `request.session` and `request.user` in Django controllers.
-You should be able to use the `authorize`, `login`, and `logout` functions for logging users in and out.
+You should be able to use the `authenticate`, `login`, and `logout` functions for logging users in and out.
 You should be able to test if a Django `User` is a member of a `Group` and raise `PermissionDenied` if an authorization check fails.